Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 If you use the `?a=` section, the default limit is 10000 instead of 10.

 It's possible to export aggregated data to TSV or CSV format using `&export=tsv` or `&export=csv` accordingly.
 Example: `https://api.blockchair.com/bitcoin/transactions?a=date,avg(fee_usd)&q=time(2019-01-01..2019-04-01)&export=tsv`.
-This feature is available on Premium API plans with export functions only.
-Unlike when not using aggragating, this doesn't require listing the fields to export.
+Please note that data export is only available for aggregated data.
+If you need to export the whole table or its part, please use [Database dumps](https://blockchair.com/dumps#database).

 *Warning*: the `f({:expression})` special function, the `?aq=` section, and TSV/CSV export are currently in alpha stage on our platform.
 Special function `price({:ticker1}_{:ticker2})` can't be used within special function `f({:expression})`.
 There are some known issues when sorting if `f({:expression})` is present.
 There are some known issues when applying the `?aq=` section to inequality filters.